WRU boss Phillips apologises but wants to stay

 Phillips, who has faced calls to resign over the claims of discrimination and bullying, has apologised.

-Phillips says he has not considered his position following the revelations.
+He says he has not considered his position following the revelations.

-"That's probably a question for somebody else," said Phillips, referring to the WRU board which is chaired by Ieuan Evans.
+"That's probably a question for somebody else," said Phillips, referring to the WRU board, which is chaired by Ieuan Evans.

 When asked whether he believed he was still the man to lead the WRU, Phillips added: "Yes I do, because I believe in setting the right tone, setting the right culture, and I think we'll create inroads, we'll learn from some of the feedback we've had at the moment, we will dress down everything we've done so far.

-"We'll look back, reflect and take onboard any positive and negative feedback on how could we make the organisation much better and continue to be better in line with the expectations that we have in the public."
+"We'll look back, reflect and take on board any positive and negative feedback on how could we make the organisation much better and continue to be better in line with the expectations that we have in the public."

 In a BBC Wales Investigates programme, two women have complained of a "toxic culture" at the WRU, while another former employee had heard a racist term used in a work meeting.